JellyRollJunior/leet-code-journal/README.md

  - #62 Unique Paths: Implement the inefficient space solution first, then work on saving space.
  - #55 Jump Game: I implemented the O(N) O(1) solution myself this time (48 mins)!
 I'm improving!
 Although I realized my approach to doing questions promotes lazy coding so I'll work on changing that (explained above).

+# ----- something from reddit -- I'll organize this later ---

+Once you've given a honest attempt to solve a problem, I agree that you should use all the materials you need to deeply understand the problem.
+But you DO need to spend some time struggling on your own to practice the PROCESS OF PROBLEM SOLVING.
+To deeply understand a tricky problem (solution/discussion/youtube/etc) you are already spending 1 to 2 hours.
+Spending 20-30 minutes extra to try to come up with a solution on your own is not that much more extra time, so just do it.
+Also, you definitely aren't going to be cranking out 300 problems in 3 weeks either (even if you just look at the solutions....).
+Here is how I go about leetcode prep.
+Take this advice with a grain of salt, I am preparing for interviews right now, but not I am an employed SWE yet.
+- Pick any book / resource / whatever you like to guide you and feed you problems (structy, algoexpert, Blind 75, Grokking, CTCI, EPI, etc -- they all basically teach you the same problems/patterns with slight variations).
+- When solving a problem I do this in a basic code editor (steps 1-4 and 6 in a multi line comment on top of the file):
+Copy/paste the problem definition.
+Read it out loud and understand what they want.
+Look at the examples they give you for what the algorithm should do.
+"Solution(input) -> output".
+Come up with 1 or 2 examples on your own, and write them down.
+Think out loud, and write down (!!) the possible high-level approaches to solving the problem.
+Eg: "this two-sum problem can be brute-forced in O(n^2) time using two for-loops, or it can be solved in O(n) using a hashmap."
+This doesn't have to be detailed, just a possible approach.
+Think about possible edge cases and how they could break the solution.
+Here, if you are completely blanking after 5 minutes, and can't even do a brute-force solution, then do what the OP said - abort mission, and spend the next hour understanding the problem by looking at the solution.
+Once you understood the solution go to step 4.
+Pick one of the approaches, and write out the pseudo code for it, while taking out loud as to what your thought process is.
+CODE THE ACTUAL SOLUTION.
+If you actually followed steps 1-4, this part is going to be trivial.
+You will bang out the actual code often in under 5 minutes.
+Paste the code into leetcode (or whatever platform you are using) to ensure it works.
+You can even write your own test cases, and run locally.
+If you haven't addressed this in step 3 (when you were talking about approaches), think about how you would optimize the solution.
+Talk about big O here.
+Basically, doing it this way, I train myself to do 2 things: first, to understand and potentially break down a complicated problem without panicking, and second, to communicate my thought process out loud.
+The hope here is that even if I can't solve the problem, clearly communicating my thought process will make it easy for the interviewer to give me tips, and maybe score me bonus points on the "communicates well" axis.
+Anyway, that's how I am doing it.
+It's slow.
+I realistically, do 2-3 problems a day only, and maybe only 1 problem when I am busy, but that's how I roll.
+I am a relative newbie trying to break into the field, so maybe this advice is shit.
+I'll update my thinking in 3 months >_> Based on whether it has worked for me or not.